arachne-framework/architecture/adr-004-module-loading.md

 merely including a module as a dependency in the package manager is not sufficient to activate it and cause it to be used in an application.

-Similarly, in a deployment context, Arachne will be oriented towards "immutable" or blue/green deployments, avoiding downtime at the infrastructure level rather than attempting to support hot reloading in a single process.
-This substantially simplifies the design of Arachne in general, particularly the module system.

 ## Status